Taking Control of Your Health

 Behavioral Health

 Unsure where to start, or need to talk to someone about your emotional well-being?
-Call your care team.
-We can help you:
+Receive confidential support from a licensed clinical social worker if you have a mental health or substance abuse concern.
+A behavioral health clinician can help you:

 (If you have an emergency, call 911 right now or contact the National Suicide Prevention Lifeline at 988)